antonsh02/Web-Scraping-Modeling/README.md

-# Wikipeda Scraping and Predictive Modeling
+# Wikipedia Scraping and Predictive Modeling
 #### Overview
 This project focuses on **predictive modeling** using WIkipedia data to analyze three key attributes:
 1. **Length** -- Predicting the length of Wikipedia articles.